Charlie Chaplin (2002 film)

-Charlie Chaplin is a 2002 Indian Tamil-language comedy film directed by Sakthi Chidambaram, starring Prabhu and Prabhu Deva.
-Abhirami, Gayathri Raghuraman and Livingston play other supporting roles.
-It released on 15 February 2002 and become a commercial success.
-Prabhu had won the Tamil Nadu State Film Award Special Prize for his performance in the film.
+Charlie Chaplin is a 2002 Indian Tamil-language comedy film directed by Sakthi Chidambaram, starring Prabhu and Prabhu Deva in the lead roles.
+Abhirami, Gayathri Raguram and Livingston play other supporting roles.
+It was released on 15 February 2002, and became a commercial success.
+Prabhu won the Tamil Nadu State Film Award Special Prize for his performance in the film.
 The film's commercial success led to remakes in several languages, such as in Telugu as Pellam Oorelithe, Hindi as No Entry, Malayalam as Happy Husbands, Kannada as Kalla Malla Sulla, Marathi as No Entry Pudhe Dhoka Aahey and in Bengali as Kelor Kirti.

 Plot

 Ramakrishnan is a rich businessman in Ooty who owns an advertising company and tea estates.
 He is married to Mythili who is very possessive about her husband.
 Mythili always suspects her husband fearing that he would end up having an affair with some other girl as they are childless after 5 years of marriage, and this brings frequent quarrel between the couple.
 But Ramakrishnan is a kind hearted honest man and he takes care of his wife with great love.

-Thirunavukkarasu is a poor photographer in the same town and initially, Ramakrishnan misunderstands Thiru to be a rogue.
+Thirunavukkarasu alias Thiru is a poor photographer in the same town and initially, Ramakrishnan misunderstands Thiru to be a rogue.
 Later understands his good nature and provides him a job in his own company.
-Thiru, who was orphaned after his mom died 3 years ago, is very loyal to Ramakrishnan and Mythili and respects Ramakrishnan as his brother.
+Thiru, who was orphaned after his mother died 3 years ago, is very loyal to Ramakrishnan and Mythili and respects Ramakrishnan as his brother.
 Ramakrishnan is also very kind to Thiru.
 One day, Thiru meets a girl Susi and the two fall in love with each other.
-Susi is a social activist who voices for women empowerment, and daughter of a district judge.
+Susi is a social activist who voices for women empowerment, and daughter of the district judge.
 Vishwa is a close friend of Ramakrishnan and is married to Amudha.
 But Vishwa is a playboy and has affairs with many girls.
 One day, a small quarrel erupts between Ramakrishnan and Mythili following which Ramakrishnan worries thinking about his wife's continuous suspecting behaviour.
 Vishwa plans to relax Ramakrishnan by engaging a call girl Thilothama.